MRPHarris/CS3/README.md

 # Component versus Sample Spectral Similarity (CS3) in R

-Current main branch version: 0.1.1
+Current main branch version: 0.1.1 Current dev branch verison: 0.1.2

 CS3 is a work-in-progress package to facilitate straightforward PARAFAC model verification, building on the R fluorescence framework provided by